chelseadole/pyramid-learning-journal/TEST_PLAN.md

 * *test_delete_journal* - Test that the delete_view (added in security step) is functional.

+* *test_delete_nonexistent_journal* - Test that delete journal returns HTTPNotFound when sent a nonexistant id.

 * *test_csrf_token_exists* - Test that the CSRF token exists for a logged in user sending a request.

 * *test_login_with_correct_combo* - Test that when the correct login info is entered, new views become available for the user.